Add Your Heading Text Here

 To help practitioners keep schemes in mind when working with children, we have put together the key words that practitioners can use to support schema’s.
 These can be displayed at adult height in your setting.

-Please also see the resource list on the outdoor learning page for inspiration.
+Please also see the resource list on the outdoor learning blog for inspiration.

 Providing children with the opportunity for long periods of play and the resources to support these schema’s will give children the chance to explore, investigate, imagine and predict independently, needed for future learning and development.